CurveDocs/curve-resources/docs/lending/about.md

 # **Markets**

 There are many different Curve Lending Markets.
 Each market uses a single type of collateral, and make loans in a single asset (**all markets are one-way, and all markets are isolated**).
-Some of the markets available are pictured below (we've used llamas to illustrate different markets), but there are many more available, and **new markets can be permissionlessly deployed** by anyone, at anytime (as long as the asset has a [price oracle](https://docs.curve.fi/stableswap-exchange/stableswap-ng/pools/oracles/)).
+Some of the markets available are pictured below (we've used llamas in suits to illustrate different markets), but there are many more available, and **new markets can be permissionlessly deployed** by anyone, at anytime (as long as the asset has a [price oracle](https://docs.curve.fi/stableswap-exchange/stableswap-ng/pools/oracles/)).

 ![Curve lending llamas](../images/lending/llamma_markets.svg)